Search Form Block

 To add a search form to the top of your Business Directory page, simply add the Search Form block above your Business Directory Block as shown in the video below.

 Once you have added the search form block, you can set the alignment, add placeholder text, etc. using the search block settings.
 When you do a search using the search block, the search results will show up below the search field, on the same page.
 You can select which fields to show in search results using the block settings as well.

 By default, the search results page will display as a single column.
-You can use grid2 or grid3 to create a multi-column display.
-For example
+Use the search block settings to create a multi-column display.

 Search Business by Name

-Using the search form your website visitors can search your Directory by business category, keyword in the description or business name.
-Keep in mind that if you have opted to ‘hide lapsed members‘ using the Member Manager plugin, Directory listing that have been marked ‘lapsed’ will not appear in search pages.
+Using the search form your website visitors can search your Directory by Business category, keyword in the description or Business name.
+Keep in mind that if you have opted to ‘hide lapsed members‘ using the Member Manager plugin, Directory listings that have been marked ‘lapsed’ will not appear in search pages.

 Add A-Z Search to Business Directory

-All you need to do to add an A-Z search feature to your Business Directory is to add this parameter to your [business_directory] shortcode: alpha=”yes”
+All you need to do to add an A-Z search feature to your Business Directory is to select the alpha search option in the Business Directory.
+‘Additional Options’ block settings.